MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 ## contactRelationUpdate

 A bot receives a **contactRelationUpdate** activity whenever it is added to or removed from a user's contact list.
-Not all channels support adding a bot to a contact list.

 The value of the activity's `Action` property (add | remove) indicates whether the bot has been added or removed from the user's contact list.

 ## typing